Night Train Lane: Career accomplishments and honors

 During his 14 years in the NFL, Lane recorded 68 interceptions, 1,207 interception return yards, and five touchdowns on interception.
 He also recovered 11 fumbles, returning them for 57 yards and one touchdown.
 From 1954 to 1963, he was selected as a first-team All-NFL player seven times and played in seven Pro Bowls.
-His single-season record of 14 interceptions still stands despite the lengthening of the NFL season from 12 to 16 and eventually 17 games.
-Lane's 68 career interceptions ranked second in NFL history at the time of his retirement and still ranks fourth in NFL history as of the end of the 2018 NFL season.
-His 1,207 interception return yards also ranked second in NFL history when he retired and still ranks sixth in NFL history.
-His 298 interception return yards in 1952 was three yards short of the NFL record at the time and remains the seventh best single-season total in NFL history.
+His single-season record of 14 interceptions still stands despite the lengthening of the NFL season from 12 to 14 to 16 and eventually 17 games.
+Lane's 68 career interceptions ranked second in NFL history at the time of his retirement(The Giants' Emlen Tunnell had more, with 79) and still ranks fourth in NFL history as of the end of the 2023-24 NFL season.
+His 1,207 interception return yards also ranked second in NFL history when he retired(Also behind Tunnell, who had 1,282) and still ranks sixth in NFL history.
+His 298 interception return yards in 1952 was three yards short of the NFL record at the time(The Lions' Don Doll, who had 301 return yards in 1949) and remains the seventh best single-season total in NFL history.

 Lane has received numerous honors for his contributions to the sport.
 His honors include the following: